What do you mean by title exceptions?

 9. What are deed restrictions?

-A deed restriction (also known as a restrictive covenant, protective covenant, covenant of record, restriction of record, or title condition) are private agreements that the seller entered into that run with the land.
+A deed restriction (also known as a restrictive covenant, protective covenant, covenant of record, restriction of record, or title condition) are private agreements that the seller or a previous owner entered into that run with the land.

 Certain deed restrictions have time limits and renewal options.